Areas of expertise:

 Commercial & Civil

-Lisa is a very experienced barrister with particular expertise in employment, chancery and commercial matters.
+Lisa is a very experienced barrister with particular expertise in employment law.
 Prior to the Bar Lisa lived and worked for 3 years in Tokyo where she was employed by Allen & Overy and Japanese attorneys, Miyake & Yamazaki.

 Lisa has a very strong employment law practice and particular expertise in long and complex trials.
 She regularly appears on behalf of employers and employees in Employment Tribunals, the Employment Appeal Tribunal, the High Court and the County Court on all types of employment claims covering the full spectrum of employment law, including unfair dismissal, breach of contract, all forms of discrimination, TUPE, unlawful deduction of wages, pensions, employee monitoring, restrictive covenants and confidential information.
 She has advised and appeared on behalf of a number of central Government departments including the Home Office, MOD, Ministry of Justice, HM Revenue & Customs, the CPS, Serious Fraud Office and the Department for Work and Pensions.
 She has also represented a number of plcs, banks, charities, individuals as well as local government and members of the British Medical Association.
 Lisa also regularly advises on settlement agreements.